gat18/The-Handy-App/README.md

 ### 4. Press the 'Get Started' button to be directed to the Keyboard UI

 ## Welcome Page
-The web browser that opens when the app has been locally deployed should look the same as figure below.
+The web browser that opens when the app has been locally deployed should look the same as the figure below.

 ![img](https://github.com/gat18/The-Handy-App/blob/master/public/images/dispersedland.PNG?raw=true)